Mihai Tudose: Controversy

 As a holder of a doctorate in Military Sciences and Information, Tudose was involved in a plagiarism scandal after media reports had alleged that he might have plagiarized some parts of his doctoral work.
 In the aftermath of the scandal, he relinquished the use of his scientific title.

 Commenting on the Székely autonomy initiatives and the use of their flag in public offices on 11 January 2018, Tudose said "If they fly Székely flags on institutions in Székely Land, the people who put the flags out will also hang next to the flags.
 Autonomy for Székelys is excluded."
 Acting president of the Democratic Alliance of Hungarians in Romania (UDMR) Bálint Porcsalmi said that Tudose's statement was inadmissible, calling it "primitive" and "reminiscent of the Middle Ages".
 Seven days later, Tudose was forced to resign from his position, partly due to the comments and infighting and lack of confidence via his party.

+In June 2023, a MEP assistant accused Tudose of sexually harassing her.
+Tudose denied any accusation.